F. B. Rogers Silver Co.

 F. B. Rogers Silver Co. was a silversmithing company founded in Shelburne Falls, Massachusetts in 1883.
 It was acquired by Edmund W. Porter and L.B.
 West, who incorporated the company and moved manufacturing operations to Taunton, Massachusetts in 1886.
-For several years, the company was known as West Silver Company, and produced silver products for the William Rogers Manufacturing Company of Hartford, Connecticut.
+For several years, the company operated under the name West Silver Company, and produced silver products for the William Rogers Manufacturing Company of Hartford, Connecticut.